There are a reported 2300 passengers aboard. The voyage will turn from ecstasy to catastrophe.

 - Large Ham: Redwin at times.

-- Multiple Endings: Depending on who your character is and who you rescue.
+- Multiple Endings: Depending on who your character is, who you rescue and if you've rescued enough people.

 - Optional Character Scene: Marie/Mary and her mother.
 Jack and his cousins.
 Luke and the captain.
 Capris and his sister.
 There are a lot of them.